MarcellVokk/CrackED/README.md

+# CrackED
-#CrackED is a performance-oriented text and code editor component for WPF.
+A performance-oriented text/code editor component for WPF.